Keyboard shortcuts

 meta.maintainers

-Maintainers of this wrapper module.
+Maintainers of this module.

-Type: list of (submodule)
+Type: list of (open submodule of attrsRecursive)

 Default: [ ]